davebenson/doom4-walkthrough/README.md

 ## Mission 3: Fight: The Tunnel Of Secrets
-I'm not really sure where to include this protected tunnel system that various points of the Main Foundary Area.
+I'm not really sure where to include this protected tunnel system that connects various points of the Main Foundary Area.

 This is more of an exploratory area than a fight, but it is strewn with minor demons.

 It is hard to describe all the turns and the 3 entrances to this area, but it can be explored easily enough.
 Just make sure you find:
-* Codex Entry "..."
+* Codex Entry "..." in a dead-end room with some armor
 * Secret #4 / Rocket Launcher:  To get to this secret area, you'll have to jump up to a nondescript ledge.
-Look for a room with a rotating red-light, over which is painted "UAC-HAL".
+Look for a room with a rotating-red ceiling-mounted light, over which is painted "UAC-HAL".
 Looking at that, the duct is just to the right of it.
 Enter into it, and it'll twist around to get to Secret #4, Elite Guard #

 There are three access points to this convoluted area.
 Here's a description of each of them: